JacquesLucke/animation_nodes_manual/docs/user_guide/getting_started/interface.rst

 ^^^^^^^^^^

 Sockets (Inputs and Outputs) of every node can be hidden or unhidden through this panel by pressing the "eye" next to the desired socket.
 Some nodes like subprograms inputs allows reordering of sockets by using the **arrows**.
-You can also specify the name and lable of the node from this panel.
+You can also specify the name and label of the node from this panel.
 Name has to be unique.

   .. image:: images/node_panel.png